CORPORATE ACCOUNT TAKEOVER

 Cyber thieves target employees through phishing, phone calls, and even social networks.
 It is common for thieves to send emails posing as a bank, delivery company, court or the Better Business Bureau.
 Once the email is opened, malware is loaded on the computer which then records login credentials and passcodes and reports them back to the criminals.

 How does Corporate Account Takeover Work?

-• Victim unknowlingly installs software by clicking on a link or visiting an infected Internet site
+- Victim unknowingly installs software by clicking on a link or visiting an infected website

-• Fraudsters wait for the right time and then they hijack the session and send the victim a message that Online Banking is temporarily unavailable.
+- Fraudsters hijack the session and send the victim a message that Online Banking is temporarily unavailable

 Where does it come from?